GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/packer-image-builder/README.md

 ## Using Packer's service account

-The following example leverages [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) to execute any operations on a GCP as a dedicated Packer service account.
+The following example leverages [service account impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts) to execute any operations on GCP as a dedicated Packer service account.
 Depending on how you execute the Packer tool, you need to grant your principal rights to impersonate Packer's service account.

 Set `packer_account_users` variable in Terraform configuration to grant roles required to impersonate